-Snowflake account can be hosted on either Amazon AWS or Microsoft Azure cloud platform.
+Snowflake accounts can be hosted on either Amazon AWS or Microsoft Azure cloud platforms.
 Hence depending on the organizations existing Cloud service provided one among AWS or Azure can be chosen.

 Snowflake features come with reasonable pricing.
 Below are some of the insights related to Snowflake pricing.

-- Snowflake Data Warehouse charges for the Storage and Compute separately.
+- Snowflake Data Warehouse charges for Storage and Computing separately.